RevenueHunt/docs/docs/how-to-guides/recommend-product-matrix.md

 This setup allows you to link different products to the same questions leading to differnt results, while maintaining the same customer experince.

+!!! warning

-`❗Warning: A lot of conditional logic can significantly slow down the loading times of the quiz builder app (it doesn’t affect the quiz as viewed by the customer though).
-If you plan on building a quiz with a lot of conditional logic, consider splitting the quiz into multiple smaller quizzes instead.
+    A lot of conditional logic can significantly slow down the loading times of the quiz builder app (it doesn’t affect the quiz as viewed by the customer though).

+    If you plan on building a quiz with a lot of conditional logic, **consider splitting the quiz into multiple smaller quizzes** instead.
 There’s no limit to how many quizzes can be published on your webiste.

-In the example above, you can create 4 different quizzes for skin types (Dry, Oily, Combination, or Normal skin), or you can create a quiz for different age groups.`
+    In the example above, you can create 4 different quizzes for skin types (Dry, Oily, Combination, or Normal skin), or you can create a quiz for different age groups.